 Heritage

 It all began in Salins, where humans exploited salt water from natural sources as early as the Middle Ages.
-The brine was heated and salt obtained after evaporation, requiring vast quantities of wood as fuel.
+The brine was heated and salt obtained after evaporation.
+This required vast quantities of wood as fuel.

 In the middle of the 18th century, demand for salt increased due to demographic growth (new requirements for cured meats, cheese-making, certain craft activities such as tanneries, etc.), not forgetting the commitments made by the kingdom of France to supply the neighbouring Swiss cantons with salt.
 The kingdom was also interested in increasing salt production because it brought in tax revenues thanks to the salt tax, known as the Gabelle tax.
 All of these elements contributed to the creation and the construction of a new saltworks, in an ideal location close to Salins and large reserves of wood.
 A large flat area was chosen between the villages of Arc and Senans, around 20 kilometres from Salins and next to the immense Chaux forest.